belliveaurejean1996/ModifyMaterial3Dx/README.md

 # Modify Material 3Dx
-This project that allows user of 3D experience to change the material type of a groupe of parts that have all the same material to a new material definition.
+This project allows users of 3D experience to change the material type to a new material definition.
+Using large assemblies in catia in order to change the material type of a groupe of parts is very long and requires the user to do it manually if the old material canot be modified.
+Note that if the old material can be change this would not be the best obtion for your situation.
+Cahnging the material definition is alot quicker.